- Work: Director of Program Planning and Evaluation, Mercy Connections

 Amanda holds an M.S. in Positive Organizational Development and a Certificate in Coaching for Emotional Intelligence from the Weatherhead School of Management at Case Western Reserve University.
 She serves on the Boards of the Institute of Jewish Spirituality, the New England Grassroots Environment Fund, and Cover Home Repair.

 - Work: Competency Development and Attendance Council Coordinator, Windham Southeast Supervisory Union; Faculty, Marlboro Graduate College

 - Education:M.I.A.
 Masters in International Administration School for International Training (SIT) Graduate Institute; B.A.
 Sociology Northwestern University

 - Vermont Leadership Institute Certificate 2010; CONTACT Graduate Certificate in Conflict Transformation 2012; RBA Training of Trainers, with Deitre Epps, Williston VT, January 2014 with Mark Friedman, Williston VT, February 2013, Multiple RBA trainings with Mark Friedman 1999-2008

 - RBA Quote: "What gets measured is therefore valued and gets done!"

 - Education:MBA in Managing for Sustainability, Marlboro College; BA in Government, Smith College

 - Certification: RBA Training of Trainers, 2014; Rockwood Art of Leadership; Center for Whole Communities, Whole Thinking Retreat

-Claire Wheeler is a freelance consultant, contractor, and co-conspirator for sole practitioners, community-based businesses, and nonprofits.
-Her passion is to translate the creative genius of people and organizations into systems and structures that return value, efficacy, and sustainability.
+Claire Wheeler is a specialist in strategic design and stewardship for nonprofits, community-based businesses, and individuals.
+Her passion is to translate the creative genius of people into the systems and structures that make meaning and dismantle stress at work.